rzj0009/The-Ladies-Step-5/README.md

         qplot(TS$V1, TS$V2, geom = "line", col = TS$V3, main = "Changes of Allele Frequency throughout Generations", xlab =     "Generation", ylab = "Mean of Allele Frequency")

-###Conclusions
+###Preliminary Conclusions
-The inventor of the toaster strudel would be pleased to learned that we ...
+The inventor of the toaster strudel would be pleased to learned that we discovered some very interesting results from our genetic analysis.
+The time series graph reported that all of the replicate populations hit 0.55 at time point 12 and levelled off by time point 18.
+The Manhattan plots revealled that the number of SNPs increased in each replicate population, with replicate 1 having significant changes in 4 chromosomes, replicate 2 having changes in 5 chromosomes, until replicate 5 when all of the chromosomes had SNPs above the threshold.
+This trend continued into replicate 7.

 ###Collaborations with Other Groups
 ##### Sharing is not a carb, so we shared our data with other groups to help them complete their projects.
 Below is the code we used to prepare the data to share with other groups.